Joshiko Saibou

-Joshiko Saibou (born 7 March 1990) is a German professional basketball player for Stade Rochelais Basket of the Pro A. Saibou usually plays as point guard.
+Joshiko Saibou (born 7 March 1990) is a German professional basketball player for Stade Rochelais Basket of the Élite 2.
+Saibou usually plays as point guard.
 He is of Togolese descent.

 Early career

 Saibou started in 2007 with the youth team of Alba Berlin in the NBBL under head coach Henrik Rödl, along with other players including Niels Giffey, Andreas Seiferth and Konstantin Klein.

 Professional career

 Saibou started his career in 2009 with the professional team of Alba Berlin.
 In 2011, Saibou signed a two-year contract with Henrik Rödl's TBB Trier.

 In 2016, Saibou signed with the Gießen 46ers.
 On 2 June 2017, he left Gießen to play for his former club Alba Berlin.

 On 10 July 2019, he has signed with Telekom Baskets Bonn of the Basketball Bundesliga (BBL).

 On 4 August 2020, he was fired by the Bonn team, due to misconduct in the Corona crisis.
 In February 2021, he signed with French club Champagne Châlons-Reims Basket.